andywhite37/blog/content/about.md

 In my spare time, I spend a lot of time with my wife and kids, and I enjoy biking, playing guitar, and kayaking.
-(Or I'd like to enjoy those things if I could find some spare time.)
+(Or I'd like to enjoy those things if I could find any spare time.)

 You can find me online on [GitHub](https://github.com/andywhite37), sometimes on [Twitter](https://twitter.com/whitehouse3001) and